 6 Therefore let us not sleep, as others do, but let us watch and be sober.

-Examining carefully the lives of the saints of old who suffered the shipwreck of their faith, calling or destiny, it is apparent that they were careless and indiscreet, not sober, vigilant, prayerful or watchful.
-They took the grace of God for granted and made provision for the flesh to fulfil its lusts.
+Carefully examining the lives of the saints of old who suffered the shipwreck of their faith, calling, or destiny, it is apparent that they were careless and indiscreet, not sober, vigilant, prayerful, or watchful.
+On the contrary, they took the grace of God for granted and made provision for the flesh to fulfill its lusts.

 The Bible gives us accurate accounts of their fall and tragic end so that we may learn from them and avoid the same pitfalls (Rom.
 15:4, 1 Cor.
 10:11).
 Sadly, many believers today are not learning from them, thereby suffering the same shipwreck of faith.

-Beloved, perilous times are here and your adversary the devil still prowls around like a roaring lion, seeking someone to devour (2 Tim.
+Beloved, difficult times are here, and your adversary, the devil, still prowls around like a roaring lion, seeking someone to devour (2 Tim.
 3:1, 1 Pet.
 5:8).

 The Scripture admonishes you to be “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 (1 Pet.
 5:8 NKJV).

-Friend, while the Lord Jesus Christ has called you into liberty; however, you must be sober, watchful and prayerful lest you make provision for the flesh to fulfil its lusts and thus fall into the traps of the devil and become ensnared or devoured by the devil, your adversary.
+Friend, while the Lord Jesus Christ has called you into liberty; however, you must be sober, watchful, and prayerful lest you make provision for the flesh to fulfill its lusts and thus fall into the traps of the devil and become ensnared or devoured by the devil, your adversary.